-Where one procedure for steel manufacture is concerned (smelting, rolling, condition of supply), the results of the above tests obtained with the thickest rolled products may be extended to the rolling products of less thickness.
+Where one procedure for steel manufacture is concerned (smelting, rolling, condition of supply), the results of the above tests obtained with the thickest rolled products may be extended to the rolling products with thicknesses smaller by 40 %, of all lower grades and strength levels where chemical composition, production technology and technology of thermal processing are identical to the tested material.
+At that, if, according to the calculations, the spread reaches the thickness of 15 mm and less, the minimum thickness approved by the Register shall exceed 15 mm.

-3.5.2.5.4 The average value of CTOD for base metal shall be not less than that specified in Table 3.5.2.5.4 with the minimum value at least 0,7 of the required one.
-The lowest test temperature at which the Table 3.5.2.5.4 requirements are met, is assumed to be the minimum temperature $T{d(CTOD)}$ for the given type of tests.
+3.5.3.3.2 The average value of CTOD for base metal shall be not less than that specified in Table 3.5.3.3.2 with the minimum value at least 0,7 of the required one.
+Tests are carried out in accordance with the requirements of Section 2 by RS-approved programs.

+The lowest test temperature at which requirements specified in Table 3.5.3.3.2 are met, is assumed to be the minimum temperature $T{d(CTODbm)}$ for the given type of tests.

-Requirements for CTOD value for base metal, mm
+Requirements for CTOD value for base metal with index "Arc", mm